gallenc/opennms-integrations-play/websitemonitoring/README.md

 The example project runs containers for OpenNMS Horizon, Kafka, Postgres and 3 OpenNMS minions.
 (This example is based off other similar examples which you might find useful at [OpenNMS Forge stackplay](https://github.com/opennms-forge/stack-play) )

-The example congfigurations for this tutorial are all held within the docker-compose project and are injected to the OpenNMS container when the example is run
+The example configurations for this tutorial are all held within the docker-compose project and are injected to the OpenNMS container when the example is run

 The most important files for this demo are